Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): Flavor symmetric neutrino two higgs doublet model( 2HDM)

-By taking $m_{\phi}\simeq 100 $GeV and $\mu\simeq 10$ GeV one can obtain $u\simeq1$ GeV.
-Radiative corrections to the term $\mu^{2}$ is proportional to $\mu^{2}$ itself and it is logarithimically sensitive to the cut off scale as it is the only source of lepton number violation\cite{LeptonV}.
+which helps in expressing the vev of Higgs doublet in terms of parameter present in the Higgs potential.
+Radiative corrections to the term $\mu_{12}^{2}$ is proportional to $\mu_{12}^{2}$ itself and it is logarithimically sensitive to the cut off scale as it is the only source of lepton number violation\cite{LeptonV}.
+This results in the stabilization of vev hierarchy $v<<v^{'}$ against radiative corrections.
+The physical Higgs boson after SSB is given by: